alphagov/gsp/docs/gds-supported-platform/making-things-private-in-harbor.md

 The crucial line is `public: "false"` to ensure that anonymous users (ie public users) can't pull images from that Harbor repo.

-2. Add `imagePullSecrets` to your Helm chart in order to use the builtin secret `registry-creds` for pulling the private Docker
+2. Add `imagePullSecrets` to your Kubernetes deployment-files (pods) in order to use the built-in secret `registry-creds` for pulling the private Docker
    image:

 ```